mintplugins/mp-isotopes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin give you a template tag that uses isotope js functionality.
+This plugin gives you a template tag that uses isotope js functionality by David DeSandro and Metafizzy.

 == Description ==

-This plugin give you a template tag that you can put on any archive, category, or tag page so that you can sort the posts using the isotope js functionality.
+This plugin gives you a template tag that you can put on any archive, category, or tag page so that you can sort the posts using the isotope js functionality built by [David DeSandro and Metafizzy](http://isotope.metafizzy.co "Isotope JS").
+It works with tags, categories, normal posts, and also the [Easy Digital Downloads](https://easydigitaldownloads.com "Easy Digital Downloads") and [WooCommerce](http://woothemes.com "WooCommerce") plugins.

 To use it, just put the following code above the loop on any archive page:

-if ( function_exists( 'mintthemes_isotopes' ) ):
+`if ( function_exists( 'mintthemes_isotopes' ) ):
 	mintthemes_isotopes();
-endif;
+endif; `

 == Installation ==